moturuab/com-sci-com/README.md

 ## Sharing

-I will post the image along with an explanation on my personal twitter [@AbhishekMoturu](https://twitter.com/AbhishekMoturu) and am comfortable being retweeted by [@ProbablyLearn](https://twitter.com/ProbablyLearn).
+I will post the image along with a small explanation on my personal twitter [@AbhishekMoturu](https://twitter.com/AbhishekMoturu) and am comfortable being retweeted by [@ProbablyLearn](https://twitter.com/ProbablyLearn).

 ## Generative Adversarial Networks (GANs)